de4a-eu/ssi-authority-agent/README.md

 $./generate_test_keys.sh
 ```` -->

 Once the Aries-related components are configured, it is necessary to adjust the properties required to run the SSI Authority Agent.
-The properties file (`app.properties`) can be found under `agent/api-java/conf` folder.
+The properties file (`v0.1/agent/api-java/conf/app.properties`) can be found under `agent/api-java/conf` folder.
 Since the Authority Agent API communicates with the Aries Go server and the CouchDB database, it is necessary to specify the name of the database where internal status of DID, VC and VP status will be stored along with the credentials for connecting to this database.
-The following entries in `app.properties` file for the SSI Authority Agent API need to be changed before running the Docker containers:
+The following entries in `v0.1/agent/api-java/conf/app.properties` file for the SSI Authority Agent API need to be changed before running the Docker containers:
 ```bash
 db.ip.address=<INSERT IP adress:port of your database server> (example value: http://couchdb.de4a.eu:5984/) db.username=<INSERT DB administrator username>